When Is Partially Observable Reinforcement Learning Not Scary?: Main Results

 \begin{theorem}[Regret of \omle] There exists an absolute constant $c>0$ such that for any $\delta\in(0,1]$ and $S,A,O,H,K\in\N$, if we choose $\beta = c\left(H(S^2A+SO)\log(SAOHK)+\log(K/\delta)\right)$ in Algorithm \ref{alg:under}, then, for any POMDP with $S$ states, $A$ actions, $O$ observations and horizon $H$ and satisfying Assumption \ref{asp:under}, with probability at least $1-\delta$,

-\end{theorem} The proof is provided in Appendix~\ref{app:proof-under}.
+\end{theorem} The proof, as well as the specific polynomial dependency, is presented in Appendix~\ref{app:proof-under}.
 Note that the growth rate of regret as a function $k$ is optimal \citep{auer1995gambling}.

-Moreover, by the standard online-to-batch conversion \citep{cesa2004generalization}, the regret bound immediately implies the following sample complexity result: \begin{corollary}[Sample Complexity of \omle] Under the same setting as Theorem \ref{thm:under}, when $K \ge \poly(S,A,O,H,\alpha^{-1}, \log(\epsilon^{-1}\delta^{-1})) \cdot \epsilon^{-2}$, with probability at least $1-\delta$, the uniform mixture of the policies produced by \omle is $\epsilon$-optimal.
+Moreover, by the standard online-to-batch conversion \citep{cesa2004generalization}, the regret bound immediately implies the following sample complexity result: \begin{corollary}[Sample Complexity of \omle] Under the same setting as Theorem \ref{thm:under}, when $K \ge \poly(S,A,O,H,\alpha^{-1},\log(\epsilon^{-1}\delta^{-1}))\cdot\epsilon^{-2}$, with probability at least $1-\delta$, the uniform mixture of the policies produced by \omle is $\epsilon$-optimal.
 I.e., $(1/K)\cdot\sum_{k=1}^K V^{\pi^k} \ge V^\star - \epsilon$. \end{corollary} Here, the $\tilde{O}(\epsilon^{-2})$ dependence is also optimal up to log factors.
 Previous work by \citet{jin2020sample} also provides polynomial sample-complexity guarantee for learning \emph{$\alpha$-weakly revealing} POMDPs under Assumption \ref{asp:under}.
 The present result improves over the results of \citet{jin2020sample} in the following aspects: \begin{itemize} \item While the \textsf{OOM-UCB} algorithm of \citet{jin2020sample} heavily exploited the special structure of undercomplete POMDPs, \omle~appears in a much simpler form and the algorithm design arguably does not use this special structure.
 As a result, \omle~can be easily extended to learning \emph{multi-step weakly revealing} POMDPs, while to the best of our knowledge \textsf{OOM-UCB} cannot. \item In terms of theoretical guarantees, \omle~enjoys a near-optimal $\sqrt{k}$-regret while \textsf{OOM-UCB} was only shown to achieve a regret of size $O(k^{2/3})$.
 The higher regret of \textsf{OOM-UCB} is due to the limitation of its exploration mechanism.\footnote{\textsf{OOM-UCB} itself is not a no-regret algorithm.
 However, combining its $\tilde\cO(\poly(\cdot)/\epsilon^2)$ sample complexity guarantee with the explore-then-commit strategy implies a $\tilde\cO(\poly(\cdot)\times k^{2/3})$-regret. } \end{itemize}